A small valley amongst snow gums and occasionally visited by the plateau's resident alpine dingo population, Dingo Dell is aptly named.

 Dingo Dell in winter is the ideal location for toboganning, snow play and snow shoeing.
 In summer it is possible to walk up the old ski slopes to the top of the ridge for views across the plateau.

-Facilities at Dingo Dell include a designated toboggan slope, first aid, take away food and drink, an eating area, toilets and change rooms.
+Facilities at Dingo Dell include a designated toboggan slope, open areas for snow play, first aid room, take away food and drinks, toilets, and a marked snowshoe track to the hilltop above.

 Things To Do

 The dedicated toboggan area is only available when there is adequate snow and is marked with fencing and signage.